think-mm/enblog/input/posts/2011/01-26-thirty-korean-rights-organizations-sought-for-the-immediate-release-of-mishu.md

 ---
 Title: Thirty Korean Rights organizations sought for the immediate release of Mishu
 Tags:
-  - thirty korean rights organizations sought for the immediate release of mishu
   - politics
   - human rights
   - society